thespacedoctor/qubits/README.md

 ### 1. Extracting the Lightcurves from Spectra

-This stage is will help the user visualise the lightcurves that can be generated from their spectral database (at $z=0$).
+This stage generates the `z=0` lightcurves.
 Lightcurve plots are created in the *plots* folder in the output directory.
 Please note QUBITS' ability to generate decent lightcurves relies heavily on the quality of your spectral database; it needs good wavelength coverage to be able to synthesize the photometry and good temporal coverage to build an entire lightcurve.
 The extracted lightcurves are stored as python objects in the a file called *transient_light_curves.yaml* in `<pathToOutputDirectory>`.

-Once you've generated the lightcurves, have a look at the lightcurve plots (some may be blank if temporal/wavelength coverage was deemed too poor to create a lightcurve for the given band-pass at $z=0$).
+Once you've generated the lightcurves, have a look at the lightcurve plots (some may be blank if temporal/wavelength coverage was deemed too poor to create a lightcurve for the given band-pass at `z=0`).
 You may want to tweak some lightcurve parameters in the settings file and rebuild the lightcurve plots.
 Once you're happy move onto the next stage.

 ![example lightcurve](qubits/assets/SNOne_-_i-band.png)